jameswilliams1/mlflow-production-docker/README.md

 ## Running

-Start Traefik:
+Start all containers:

 ```sh
 docker-compose up -d --build
 ```

-The site is accessible on port 443, and port 80 redirects to 443.
+MLflow is accessible on port 443 over HTTPS (port 80 redirects to 443).
+Use the username and password you created above to log in.